 - Be at the forefront of oncological research and practice evidence-based oncological care

-- Improve awareness of cancer preventive measures amongst general public
+- Improve awareness of cancer preventive measures amongst the general public

-Ultimately through the best practices, the Department of Surgical Oncology at JIPMER wants to improve the quality life of patients diagnosed with malignancies – either by providing the complete cure or by reducing the burden of the disease.
+Ultimately, through the best practices, the Department of Surgical Oncology at JIPMER wants to improve the quality of life of patients diagnosed with malignancies – either by providing the complete cure or reducing the burden of the disease.

 The Department was established on 26th March 2009 with outpatient services offered from Super Specialty Block (SSB) and inpatient services offered with the support of the Department of Surgery.

 Initially, the Oncology course in JIPMER began with a non-academic senior resident.
-The inclusion of MCh surgical oncology course in the academic year 2013 -14 with an annual intake of two residents was a huge impetus.
-This has helped the department to emerge as a much sought-after destination for super-specialization.
-At present, the department has a professor of General surgery as an officer in charge, one assistant professor and seven MCh surgical oncology residents.
+The inclusion of MCh surgical oncology course in 2013 -14 with an annual intake of two residents was a huge impetus.
+This has helped the Department to emerge as a much sought-after destination for super-specialization.

 The Department is in its first decade and is gradually establishing itself as the premier destination for comprehensive cancer care in the country.